MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P5-Main-Menu/content.md

 >
 > ![Add MainMenu.swift](../Tutorial-Images/p5-05-mainmenu-swift.png)
 >
-> Ensure your new class reads as follows
+> Ensure your new class reads as follows.
+Add the following to *MainScene.swift*:
 >
 ```
 import SpriteKit